THE INFORMATION ON THIS PAGE IS ACCURATE AS OF AUGUST 4, 2020.

 Brooklyn campus visit options:

-- Information Sessions: Information sessions are hosted by department chairs and include a discussion and campus tour.
+Information Sessions: Information sessions are hosted virtually by department chairs and include a discussion and brief presentation by graduate admissions.
+RSVP is required.

-- Campus Tours: Brooklyn campus tours are general tours of the Brooklyn campus.
+Campus Tours: Brooklyn campus tours are closed for the Fall 2020 semester, but are normally general tours of the Brooklyn campus.
 Although graduate students are welcome to join, please note that they do not include graduate studios or graduate information.
 We recommend that graduate students contact their department of interest directly to schedule a visit.
+Due to COVID-19, we recommend contacting your chair for any virtual tour options that may be available.

 (144 West 14th Street between 6th and 7th Avenues)